rommelsim/Web-Scraper/README.md

 For now, just copy and paste the files into your project.

 ## Status
-Project is in _in progess_.
+Project is in _progess_.
 Some data are still not able to be scraped from the source.

 ## Code Examples
 Once the project runs, the user is required to enter the 4D website.